 Swelling is a frustrating, sometimes painful, aspect of many short-term and chronic health issues.
-It can happen to anyone at anytime.
 Ultimately swelling is rooted in temporary disruption or permanent damage to your lymphatic system.

 Sometimes it’s a tell-tale symptom of an underlying problem.
 Other times swelling itself is the primary issue.

 Swelling in your leg or arm -- or anywhere in the body for that matter -- is triggered in these ways:

 Lymphedema is chronic, progressive swelling in your body's tissues.
 Most people develop lymphedema following trauma, surgery or disease; some are born with it.

 Lipedema is a chronic condition of lymphatic dysfunction with abnormal accumulation of fat affecting women.
 It's activated with hormonal events -- puberty, pregnancy and menopause.

 Chronic venous insufficiency (CVI) is a common swelling condition that develops with age, weight gain, and as a result of other health issues.
 It's treatable and manageable at all stages.

 Swelling is a hitchhiker along for the ride when you have certain health conditions, especially diabetes, cardiovascular diseases, ulcers, cancers, poor leg circulation and obesity.